Coffey County, Kansas

 The first school was Burlington District No. 1, organized in 1858.
 The first church was the Burlington Methodist, founded in 1860.

-In 1861 another election was held to decide the county seat question.
-LeRoy received the largest number of votes but not a majority, and the county seat was still maintained at Burlington.
+In 1861, another election was held to decide on the county seat question.
+LeRoy received the most significant number of votes but not a majority, and the county seat was still maintained at Burlington.
 Considerable trouble was experienced in getting the county officials to move from LeRoy, and in some instances, legal proceedings were instituted to compel removal.
-In May 1863, another county seat election was called in which Hampden received most votes cast and was declared the county seat.
+In May 1863, another county seat election was called, and Hampden received the most votes cast and was declared the county seat.
 Another election for the same purpose was held in November 1865.
 After two ballots, Burlington was finally successful and was declared the permanent judicial seat by the commissioners at their meeting in January 1866.
 However, the people were not yet satisfied, and a final election was held in October of that year, which resulted in a majority for Burlington.

 Albert Ellithorp a Civil War Officer in Coffey County, Kansas commanding Indian troops.